CGI-FR/TIPO/README.md

 {"company":"dynatech","employees":[{"name":"first","childnumber":2,"children":[{"name":"offspring 1"},{"name":"offspring 2"}]},{"name":"second","childnumber":0,"children":[]}]}
 ```

-When the need is to permute a group of attributes in a coherent way, for example if `childnumber` and the `children` list must be swapped coherently then the configuration file named `swap.yml` will have the following content :
+When there is a need to permute a group of attributes coherently, such as ensuring that `childnumber` and the `children` list are swapped together, the configuration file named `swap.yml` should have the following content:

 ```yaml
 version: 1